corrux/Backend-Coding-Challenge/README.md

     }
 ]
 ```
 Every message has an ID, an 8-part message in hex encoding, and a timestamp.
+One of these codes corresponds to the measurement `cumulative_fuel_used`.
+It's a bonus question to figure out which ID that is (see the evaluation section)!

 ## Your task